zack-bitcoin/amoveo/docs/design/volatility.md

 Volatility is a bad thing.
 It increases the risk of holding the currency.

-For financial markets like Amoveo will support, volatility is an especially bad thing.
+For financial markets, volatility is an especially bad thing.
 Higher volatility increases the cost of leaving money locked in a contract because it increases the risk that the value of the tokens locked in the contract will fall significantly.

 Why does volatility happen?
 =============